apache/trafficcontrol/docs/source/api/v3/deliveryservice_requests.rst

 		]
 	}

-.. _to-api-v3-deliveryservice-requests-post:
+.. _to-api-v3-v3-deliveryservice-requests-post:

 ``POST``
 ========

-.. note:: This route does NOT do the same thing as :ref:`POST deliveryservices/request <to-api-deliveryservices-request>`.
+.. note:: This route does NOT do the same thing as :ref:`POST deliveryservices/request <to-api-v3-deliveryservices-request>`.

 Creates a new :term:`Delivery Service Request`.